Keystone

 snapshot: my-agent # uploaded via ks.agents.upload()

-cli-- your agent is a compiled binary or shell script that runs locallyimage-- your agent is packaged as a Docker image (best for reproducibility)http-- your agent is a hosted API (the sandbox POSTs the task to your endpoint)python-- your agent is a Python script in the sandboxsnapshot-- your agent is uploaded to Keystone and versioned (best for tracking which agent version produced which results)paragon-- use Polarity's built-in Paragon agent (no setup needed)
+cli— your agent is a binary or shell script.image— your agent is packaged as a Docker image (best for reproducibility).http— your agent is a hosted API.python— your agent is a Python script.snapshot— best for versioning; lets you compare v2 vs. v3.paragon— use Polarity's built-in agent (no setup).

-Specs are YAML files that describe everything about a test scenario: the environment, the task, and the pass/fail criteria.
+Specs are YAML files that describe a complete test scenario: environment, task, pass/fail criteria.
 You upload them once and run experiments against them repeatedly.

 Sandboxes are isolated environments where your agent runs.
-Each sandbox gets its own filesystem, Docker containers for backing services (Postgres, Redis, etc.), and a clean state.
+Each one gets its own filesystem, Docker containers for backing services, and clean state.
 Nothing leaks between runs.

 Invariants are the checks that run after your agent finishes.
-Each one answers a yes/no question: "Did the tests pass?"
-"Does the output file contain the right data?"
-"Did the agent call the API correctly?"
+Each answers a yes/no question.
 Gate invariants cause an immediate fail if they don't pass.

-Experiments run your spec one or more times and aggregate the results.
-Run 10 replicas to measure consistency.
-Use a matrix to test different parameters.
-Compare experiments to catch regressions.
+Experiments run your spec one or more times and aggregate results.
+Use replicas: 10 to measure consistency.
+Use matrix: to compare different parameters.
+Compare two experiments to catch regressions.

 Troubleshooting